-Actual results could differ materially from those contained in the forward-looking statements included in this quarterly report for a variety of reasons, including, among others: the depth and duration of the current recession, which may persist throughout and beyond 2009, and the impact of these conditions on consumer confidence and spending levels; whether national economic stimulus initiatives and measures to stabilize the financial system will be successful in achieving their objectives within the expected timeframes; other changes in political, business and economic conditions, particularly those that affect consumer confidence, consumer spending or e-commerce growth; changes in the interest rate environment and developments in the overall credit markets, and particularly the impact of the current constrained credit environment, if it persists; HSNi's business prospects and strategy, including whether HSNi's initiatives to generate cash and preserve liquidity will be effective; changes in our relationships with pay television operators, vendors, manufacturers and other third parties; technological or regulatory changes; changes in senior management; our ability to offer new or alternative products and services in a cost effective manner and consumer acceptance of these products and services; and changes in product delivery costs.
-Certain of these and other 31, 2009.
+Actual results could differ materially from those contained in the forward-looking statements included in this quarterly report for a variety of reasons, including, among others: the depth and duration of the current recession, which may persist throughout and beyond 2009, and the impact of these conditions on consumer confidence and spending levels; whether national economic stimulus initiatives and measures to stabilize the economy will be successful in achieving their objectives within the expected timeframes; other changes in political, business and economic conditions, particularly those that affect consumer confidence, consumer spending or e-commerce growth; changes in the interest rate environment and developments in the overall credit markets, and particularly the impact of the current constrained credit environment, if it persists; HSNi's business prospects and strategy, including whether HSNi's initiatives will be effective; changes in our relationships with pay television operators, vendors, manufacturers and other third parties; technological or regulatory changes; changes in senior management; our ability to offer new or alternative products and services in a cost effective manner and consumer acceptance of these products and services; and changes in product delivery costs.
+Certain of these and other risks and uncertainties are discussed in HSNi's filings with the SEC, including the "Risk Factors" section in our Annual Report on Form 10-K filed with the SEC on March 31, 2009.
 Other unknown or unpredictable factors that could also adversely affect HSNi's business, financial condition and results of operations may arise from time to time.
 In light of these risks and uncertainties, the forward-looking statements discussed in this report may not prove to be accurate.
 Accordingly, you should not place undue reliance on these forward-looking statements, which only reflect the views of HSNi management as of the date of this report.
-HSNi does not undertake to update these forward-looking statements.
+Such statements speak only to the date such statements are made and HSNi d